stuartstaniford/permaplan/docs/open-tree-description-language.md

 ## Wood

 The wood sub-object encomasses all information required to describe the woody parts of the plant.
+The following tags are defined within the wood object.

+### stemRate (mandatory)

+Syntax: `"stemRate":  <sRate>,`

+The stemRate is the maximum rate at which stems grow in length (ie the rate when all is well).
+It is expressed in meters/year.

 ### barkColors (mandatory)